Kalaben Delkar: Personal life

 She was married to former seven time MP of DNH Mohanbhai Sanjibhai Delkar.
-They had one son and a daughter.
+They had a son and a daughter.

 Political career

 She successfully contested the 2021 by-poll from Dadra and Nagar Haveli Lok Sabha seat as a member of Shiv Sena, after the death of her husband Mohanbhai Sanjibhai Delkar.
 She won against Mahesh Gavit of the Bharatiya Janata Party by 51270 votes.

-In March 2024, Delkar was named as Bharatiya Janata Party candidate from Dadra and Nagar Haveli Lok Sabha constituency in 2024 Indian general election. and won the election by defeating Ajit Rambhai of congress by a margin of 57,584 votes.
+In March 2024, Delkar was named as Bharatiya Janata Party candidate from Dadra and Nagar Haveli Lok Sabha constituency in the 2024 Indian general election and won the election by defeating Ajit Rambhai of congress by a margin of 57,584 votes.